 Another new addition to the awards program in 1995 was the Recreation Leader Award, which recognized “community recreation leaders who consistently demonstrate the professionalism, skills, and qualities outlined in the Recreation Code of Ethics.”
 This award had previously been administered by the Sport and Recreation Division of MACA.
 As occasionally happens, the first Recreation Leader Award was shared between Tausia Katu’u Lal, the long-standing Recreation Coordinator in Fort Resolution, and Dawn Currie, then the Recreation Coordinator in Cambridge Bay.

 1995 was also the first time the NWTRPA recognized a community or individual for environmental leadership with the Elaine Burke Environment Award.
 I asked around the NWTRPA and no one knew who Elaine Burke was and fair enough.
 She is not from the NWT.
-You may recall from our first 30th anniversary post that in the mid-1990s, the NWTRPA became involved with the Active Living Environment Program (ALEP), a national funding initiative that supported community-designed and -led initiatives that linked active living and environmental citizenship.
+In the mid-1990s, the NWTRPA became involved with the Active Living Environment Program (ALEP), a national funding initiative that supported community-designed and -led initiatives that linked active living and environmental citizenship.
 In addition to providing communities and organizations with small grants, beginning in 1994, ALEP gave out an award to recognize Canadian municipalities, community groups, schools, and school-based organizations for outstanding achievements in active living and environmental citizenship.
 The award was named in honour of Elaine Burke, a founder of the Active Living – Go for Green!
 Movement, who passed away in 1993.
 Recipients of the Elaine Burke Award were given a plaque and a “living gift,” seedlings planted by Tree Plan Canada.

 The following year, another award was added to the roster that highlighted an often overlooked part of the NWTRPA name and mandate.
 The Parks Leadership Award recognized “individuals or groups for their significant contribution to the development and promotion of parks.”
 The inaugural recipient was Dave Monteith of Iqaluit.
 Monteith, then the supervisor of parks and visitors services for the Baffin Region, played an important role in the development of Quammaarviit Historic Park, Kekerten Island Historic Park, Katannikik Park, and the Angmarlik Centre in Pangnirtung.